 I learned at a young age to entertain myself because if I ever complained to my mother about being bored, she would give me extra chores.
 After reading The Hobbit and The Lord of the Rings (JRR Tolkien), I decided the maps provided in those books were insufficient.
 I drew a map of Middle Earth on a piece of paper and annotated on it every event that took place in those stories.
 The map was so crowded I had to find a larger piece of paper and create a bigger map.
 This still wasn’t sufficient.
 I taped multiple pages together and began again.
 My mother finally took pity on me and purchased a large stiff sheet of poster board, which I filled with the largest version of Middle Earth ever.
 My mother talks about those maps to this day.

 Most of what we do in life is create.
 We're either strengthening character, fostering relationships, raising capable and mature children, enriching talents and abilities, discovering solutions to trials and conflicts, or expanding careers and professional capabilities.
-All of these are form of creation: making something that wasn’t there before.
+All of these are forms of creation: making something that wasn’t there before.

 I became a mechanical engineer designing hydraulics for commercial and military aircraft, including unmanned bombers and fighters—which is a form of real-life science fiction.